 Academic Success & Bar Passage Programs

-- A required academic success course for all students during their first semester (Legal Foundations I);
+- A required academic success course for all students during their first semester (“Legal Foundations I”);

 Academic Success Courses

-Legal Foundations I
+Legal Foundations I (first year, first semester)

-Legal Foundations II
+Legal Foundations II (first year, second semester)

-Bar Preparation Program
+Bar Preparation Courses

 Students who need more attention in a specific area may meet one-on-one with particular members of the LMU Law faculty for further instruction and assistance.

-Post-Graduation Remedial Bar Preparation Course
+Post-Graduation Supplemental Bar Preparation Program